 - Private boat on Tonle Sap Lake

-- Up to six weeks before departure, a place can be reserved on the Cambodia and Thailand Tour on payment of a deposit of £250.00, after this date it would be the full amount of the trip.
+- Up to eight weeks before departure, a place can be reserved on the Cambodia and Thailand Tour on payment of a deposit of £250.00, after this date it would be the full amount of the trip.

 - Click the book now button and fill in the details and tick the box confirming you accept booking conditions.

 - The outstanding balance is due 8 weeks before travel.